bitsongofficial/contest/telegram/tester-telegram-wallet-testnet.md

 ## Qualification

-- Create or import an account via the bot [TODO: link]
+- Create or import an account via the bot https://t.me/bitsong_wallet_bot
 - Do not delete the account from the bot until the contest is completed
 - Try all available functions
 - Open issue on github for new suggestions